 This item can hold 10 charges and regains 1d10 expended charges each day at dawn if you are not underground when the sun rises.

 While the serpent’s eyes are glowing you can choose to expend a charge as an action.
 When you do so the whole staff crackles with energy and the turquoise stones shine brightly before a searing blue beam erupts in a 1-foot-wide 60-foot-long line from the snake’s mouth.
 Each creature in the line must make a Constitution saving throw DC 17.
 On a failed save, the creature takes 3d8 Fire damage, 3d8 Lightning damage, and is Blinded until your next turn.
 On a successful save it takes half as much damage and is not Blinded.
-Additionally, this effect dispels any darkness in its area that was created by a spell.
+Additionally, this effect dispels any magical darkness in its area.

-Once per week as an action you can expend all remaining charges to create a massive mote of brilliant blue light.
-All the stones on the staff suddenly pulse and a 10 foot sphere of crackling light coalesces 100 feet above your head.
-This mote sheds bright light in a 250-foot-radius and dim light out for an additional 100 feet for the next 10 minutes before fading out with a roar.
-This effect dispels any darkness in its area that was created by a spell.
-Any creature in this radius that looks directly at the light must make a Constitution saving throw DC 17 or be blinded for the next minute.
-A creature blinded by this effect may make another Constitution saving throw at the end of each of its turns and on a success is no longer blinded.
+As an action you can expend all remaining charges to create a massive mote of brilliant blue light.
+All the stones on the staff suddenly pulse and a 10 foot sphere of light coalesces 50 feet above your head.
+This mote sheds bright light in a 250-foot-radius, and dim light out for an additional 100 feet.
+It lasts for the next 10 minutes before disappearing with a roar.

 Curse.
-If the snake has not has blood dripped in its mouth in the last month each time you expend a charge you take 1d8 Lightning damage.
+If the snake has not has blood dripped in its mouth in the last month each time you expend one or more charges you take 1d8 Lightning damage.